 Continuing on your trip to Mammoth Lakes, this next part of the trip is the ultimate family-friendly destination for skiing and snowboarding during the winter months, and for hiking and biking during the summer.

-Coasting through California means catching a view of Yosemite National Park!
-There’s nothing quite like the beautiful and natural scenery here.
-Exploring Yosemite could certainly be an adventure all on its own, but experiencing some of it is well worth the drive.
-Exploring north Yosemite gives you the chance to see stunning meadows, epic waterfalls and offers perfect hiking or snowshoeing through sequoia groves.
+Coasting through California means spending some time in Yosemite and Sequoia National Parks There’s nothing quite like the beautiful and natural scenery of these amazing and wild areas in central California.
+Exploring Yosemite could certainly be an adventure all on its own, but experiencing some of it is well worth the drive to see the waterfalls and stunning peaks.
+On top of that, spending one day in Sequoia National Park gives you the chance to see stunning meadows, epic waterfalls and offers perfect hiking or snowshoeing through sequoia groves.

 If you’re looking to spend a bit of time here, head to the Yosemite Valley for an extended adventure in the wilderness.
 There are endless opportunities to experience this part of California’s many wonders!

 The drive through Orange County is enjoyed year round by an audience from around the world.
 This Southern California road trip starts at the southern origin of Highway 1 in Dana Point, a quaint harbor town well-known for its excellent whale-watching during the winter months.
 Starting the trip on a high, this harbor offers adventuring in 28 parks on the beautiful coast of The Sunshine State.

 Continuing north, you’ll cruise into the eclectic and artsy city of Laguna Beach, Southern California’s premium coastal destination.
 The city’s topography is unique to other coastal cities in the state, featuring seven miles of beaches and coves where visitors can explore natural tide pools, sea caves, ocean side bluffs, sandy beaches and more!
 It’s a unique destination with beachfront adventures versatile enough to keep everyone in your group happy, especially the surfer in your crew!